nelsonfigueroa/nelson.cloud/content/posts/2022-12-30-hosting-a-static-site-on-aws-using-s3-and-cloudfront.md

 ## Pointing a Custom Domain to the CloudFront Distribution

-The last step is to point your domain to the cloudfront distribution.
+The last step is to point your domain to the CloudFront distribution.
 For this step, I once again used Route 53, but you can also create a CNAME or ALIAS record in your domain's registrar and get the same results.

 Go to Route 53 again.
 Click on the Hosted Zone you created earlier.